treeverse/lakeFS-samples/01_standalone_examples/red-hat-openshift-ai/cluster-configuration/README.md

 * **quickstart**

-### Deploy LakeFS
+### Deploy lakeFS
-Deploy LakeFS in the **lakefs** project using the `lakefs-minio.yaml` file.
+Deploy lakeFS in the **lakefs** project using the `lakefs-minio.yaml` file.
 This yaml will not only deploy lakefs but also:
-* connect it with minio buckets created earlier
+* connect it with MinIO buckets created earlier
-* create two lakefs repo:
+* create two lakeFS repo:
   * **quickstart:** as a sample data repo
   * **my-storage** which is connected to backed my-storage s3 bucket created earlier